mimi-netizen/Steghub-DevOps_CloudComputing/Project 14 Experience Continuous Integration With Jenkins - Ansible - Artifactory - Sonarqube - PHP/1. Project/Step 2.md

 Alternatively, you can use Google Cloud (GCP) to rent virtual machines from this cloud service provider – you can get $300 credit here or here (NOTE: Please read instructions carefully to get your credits)

-NOTE: This is still NOT a cloud-focus project yet.
+> NOTE: This is still NOT a cloud-focus project yet.
 AWS cloud end to end project begins from project-15.
 Therefore, do not worry about advanced AWS or GCP configuration.
 All we need here is virtual machines that can be accessed over SSH.

-To minimize the cost of cloud servers, you don not have to create all the servers at once, simply spin up a minimal server set up as you progress through the project implementation and have reached a need for more.
+To minimize the cost of cloud servers, you do not have to create all the servers at once, simply spin up a minimal server set up as you progress through the project implementation and have reached a need for more.

 To get started, we will focus on these environments initially.